Match-Making for Tennis Players

 Streamline Discovery

-Make it simple for players to browse matches and players in their area.
+Make it simple for players to find matches and players – focus on features that support match play.

 Encourage Commitment